readmeio/rdme/documentation/rdme.md

 ## GitHub Actions Usage

-[GitHub Actions](https://docs.github.com/actions) makes it easy to automatically execute workflows when certain events take place in your GitHub repository (e.g. new code is merged into the default branch, a new pull request is opened, etc.).
+With [GitHub Actions](https://docs.github.com/actions), you can automatically execute workflows when certain events take place in your GitHub repository (e.g. new code is merged into the default branch, a new pull request is opened, etc.).

 > 📘 Keeping `rdme` up-to-date
 >